 Planning a visit to Miraikan in Tokyo with kids?
 Here are answers to the most common family questions about hours, tickets, access, and kid-friendly highlights.
 For extra help exploring the museum, you can also check the official Miraikan floor plan.

 A: Miraikan, the National Museum of Emerging Science and Innovation, is Tokyo’s leading science museum.
-It’s famous for the giant Geo-Cosmos globe, ASIMO the humanoid robot, and hands-on exhibits about space, robotics, and the environment, making it one of the best kid-friendly museums in Japan.
+It’s famous for the giant Geo-Cosmos globe, advanced android exhibits, and hands-on exhibits about space, robotics, and the environment, making it one of the best kid-friendly museums in Japan.

 A: Miraikan is located in Odaiba, Tokyo’s waterfront entertainment district.
 The area is known for family attractions, shopping centers, and panoramic Tokyo Bay views, making it easy to combine with other kid-friendly activities nearby.